FlorinUrsulescu/eSports-Tournament-Database/README.md

     country - what country is the player representing team_id - what team is the player part of referencing to the team_id column from teams table

-matches - a table containing all the matches except the final
+matches - a table containing information about all the matches except the final

     match_id - a unique identification number for each match tournament_day - during which day of the tournament the match took place